anweaver23/light-sdk/ATTRIBUTION.md

 added for the material/pocket bars).
 These modifications are likewise licensed **AGPL-3.0-or-later**.
 The corresponding source for these assets is this repository.

-> Note: because these bundled assets are AGPL-3.0-or-later, distributing the app carries that
-> set's AGPL obligations for the artwork — the full corresponding source must remain publicly
-> available (this repo) and this notice must be retained.
-See "Open decision" below.

 ## Lichess

 Games, challenges, seeks, and live play are provided by **Lichess** (<https://lichess.org>) via